top of page

 What We Do

-Hosanna Community House (HCH), doing business as Hosanna School Museum, offers an array of historical and cultural events including our annual Juneteenth Celebration Festival in partnership with several community organizations.
+Hosanna Community House (HCH), doing business as Hosanna School Museum and McComas Village, offers an array of historical and cultural events, including our annual Upper Bay Juneteenth Celebration Festival in partnership with several community organizations.
 We lead the County in identifying Underground Railroad sites and conducting historic site tours.
-We also feature book signings, author talks, film screenings, discussions, lectures, genealogy workshops, youth workshops exploring traditional crafts, and more.
+We also feature book signings, author talks, film screenings, discussions, lectures, genealogy workshops, and youth workshops exploring traditional crafts, life skills, and more.

 History

 The property upon which Hosanna School stands was first owned by a free African American man named Cupid Paca.
-In 1822 Paca bought fifty acres of land running from Berkley into Darlington.
-When he died, his holdings were divided among his surviving children.
+In 1822, Paca bought fifty acres of land running from Berkley into Darlington.
+Upon his death, his holdings were divided among his surviving children.

 In the mid-1800s, Cupid Paca’s son, Joseph, sold 1/4 acre of his share of inherited land to be used as “a schoolhouse lot.”

-In 1948, Hosanna Community House, Incorporated (HCH) was established with corporate/fiduciary oversight of the Hosanna School by African American men in the community so that they could continue to have a community meeting place.
+In 1948, Hosanna Community House, Incorporated (HCH) was established with corporate and fiduciary oversight of the Hosanna School by African American men in the community, allowing them to continue having a community meeting place.
 In 1954, Hurricane Hazel sheared off the top floor of the building.
 The corporation, with its limited funds, preserved what was left of the building by placing a roof on the remaining structure.

 Restoration of the building took place in stages over a 20-year period (1983-2005).
-In 1983 the corporation received funding from the State of Maryland to stabilize the building.
-Actual restoration of the remaining floor of the building began in 1993.
+In 1983, the corporation received funding from the State of Maryland to stabilize the building.
+Actual restoration of the building's remaining floor began in 1993.
 A grand opening and dedication of the partially restored Hosanna School took place on September 10, 1994.
 Restroom facilities and a handicapped access ramp were also added.
 In September of 2005, the restoration of the second floor was achieved.
 It now stands as the original two-story structure.

 In 1988, Hosanna School was added to the National Register of Historic Places; McComas Institute was added in 1980.